Mr. Death: The Rise and Fall of Fred A. Leuchter, Jr.: Production

 Morris was not fond of the film title and had wanted to name it "Honeymoon in Auschwitz", which Leuchter had, in fact, done.

-The soundtrack was composed by Caleb Sampson, who previously scored Fast, Cheap and Out of Control.
+The soundtrack was composed by Caleb Sampson, who previously scored Fast, Cheap & Out of Control.

 Critical reception

 The film received critical acclaim, currently having a 100% positive score on Rotten Tomatoes.
+The website's critics consensus reads, "Mr. Death outlines its subject's controversial life's work with the deeply fascinating and thought-provoking élan film fans have come to expect from director Errol Morris."
 Film critic Roger Ebert said the film was great, strange and provocative.
 The Detroit News wrote that the movie "unmasks the friendly face of evil."